pefcos/test4/SOLUTION.md

 This task triggered a lot of refactors around my backend, as it introduced complex logic for filtering and querying.
 My `routes/items.js` file was no longer clean and idiomatic, this also broke the principle of single responsability.
 To address this I've moved data querying logic to a Repository class.

 Validation was also implemented in a separate validator module, again, following SOLID principles.
+For searching, the basic and simple approach is to have a search field, where the user can first type a prompt and manually submit after they're done.
+This approach looks less interactive from a UI standpoint, but it is lighter on backend API usage.
+The React context makes this very easy to split into a separate component as well, since we don't need to worry about the data flow between components, which would make the code cluttered and hard to understand.

 ### Task 4: UI/UX